opencinemac/vtc-ex/zdocs/the_rational_rationale.md

 ```

 Although these values SHOULD be equivalent, they are not.
 For applications that require
-frame-accurate timeode comparisons, this appriach will not work, something video editors
+frame-accurate timecode comparisons, this approach will not work, something video editors
 have historically struggled with.
 Avid, for instance, disallowed mixed-rate timelines
-for years, focing users to transcode their media to a uniform rate before they could edit
+for years, forcing users to transcode their media to a uniform rate before they could edit
 it together.

 **Quantized time**